Skip to main content

 Our role

 MPCA staff are testing for soil vapors in buildings in the surrounding area.
-After the site is added to the Minnesota PLP, MPCA staff will continue to investigate the extent of contamination of groundwater and determine if residential or commercial buildings are at risk for vapor intrusion.
+With the site listed on the Minnesota PLP, MPCA staff will continue to investigate the extent of contamination of groundwater and determine if residential or commercial buildings are at risk for vapor intrusion.